-Wyethia angustifolia, a member of Aster family, is a versatile tough tap-rooted perennial which grows in grasslands and meadows primarily below 6500 feet.
-Known from the common name narrow leaved mules ears, Wyethia angustifolia grows from Washington south through Oregon and into Northern California.
+Wyethia angustifolia, a member of Aster family, is a versatile and tough tap-rooted perennial which grows in grasslands and meadows primarily below 6500 feet.
+Known by the common name narrow leaved mules ears, Wyethia angustifolia grows from Washington south through Oregon and into Northern California.
 The lanceolate leaves are arranged in a basal rosette and can reach up to 16 inches and length and 4 inches in width.
-The showy bold, sunflower like, inflorescence rises up to 2 1/2 feet from the base and consists of a large yellow disc encircled with 1 to 2 inch yellow rays.
+The showy bold, sunflower-like, inflorescence rises up to 2 1/2 feet from the base and consists of a large yellow disc encircled with 1 to 2 inch yellow rays.
 Narrow leaved mules ears is an attractive drought tolerant flower for any native meadow planting, and can be used easily in almost any native garden.